1977 NSWRFL season: Grand final

 Parramatta boasted an experienced team, making their second consecutive Grand final appearance.
 The young St. George side dubbed "Bath's Babes", were able to draw on the experience and wiles of their coach Harry Bath, and as the day of the decider approached the betting market narrowed.

 A crowd of 66,000 flocked to the Sydney Cricket Ground to see an enthusiastic St. George side come out with all guns blazing.
 Dragons lock forward “Rocket” Rod Reddy, initially dominated proceedings with his brutal defensive play.

 In attack, diminutive Dragons halfback Mark Shulman made inroads and they went ahead 4–0 with two penalty goals to Ted Goodwin.
 Just before half time, "Lord Ted" scored a miraculous try when he burst through and chipped ahead from halfway.
 Confronting his opposite fullback Phil Mann, Goodwin kicked again.
 A foot race followed with cover defenders Graeme Atkins and Ed Sulkowicz joining.
 The ball trickled towards the dead-ball line but Goodwin got there first, hitting the ground hard and knocking himself out in the process.
 He had run 50 yard and beat every defender to score a breathtaking individual try.
-John Chapman converted and Goodwin unsteady on the his feet for the rest of the half, had given his side a handy 9–0 lead going into the break.
+John Chapman converted and Goodwin unsteady on his feet for the rest of the half had given his side a handy 9–0 lead going into the break.

 The second half began like the first, with uncompromising defence.
 Reddy was targeting Parramatta's champion lock, Ray Price but in the process gave away a number of penalties.
 Goodwin was felled in an off the ball incident early after the break and took no further part.
 Mick Cronin slotted three pressure goals to make it 9–6 and the older Eels were well positioned for a comeback against a tiring Dragons defence.